liujiaozhiren/LH-plugin/README.md

 4. Modify the above file names in the config file of each model.

 For preprocessing data for the ST2Vec model, please refer to the instructions provided in `ST2Vec/README.md`.

+## Evaluation Requirements

+You may refer to the specific Embedding Model to build different environments.
+For details, please refer to their respective requirements.txt file.